Eternal Now

-Eternal Now is an album by trumpeter Don Cherry recorded in 1973 and released on the Swedish Sonet label.
+Eternal Now is a studio album by jazz trumpeter Don Cherry recorded in 1973 and released on the Swedish Sonet label.

 The album was reissued by Sonet on CD in 1996, paired with Live Ankara, with the title The Sonet Recordings.

 Reception

 The AllMusic review by Steve Huey awarded the album 4 stars stating "the whole point is to explore new musical possibilities and commonalities among cultures.
 While the results do meander occasionally, Eternal Now on the whole remains a fresh, unpredictable listen."

 The authors of The Penguin Guide to Jazz Recordings wrote: "Aficionados of the Scandinavian scene will cherish a track featuring the great tenorist Bernt Rosengren on tarogato...
 'Love Train' is perhaps the most jazz-based piece on the session.
 The remaining tracks are squarely in the world music idiom that Cherry was to make his own in years to come."